-Relief Valve Analysis with 6 DoF Motion
+Relief Valve Analysis with 6DoF Motion – Simulation Template

 The SimScale Public Project Library contains 200 projects which can be used as templates for your own simulations.
-There are several valve analyses created to help you improve your products faster and more efficiently.
+There are several valve analyses created to help improve products faster and more efficiently.
 The most recent project is this analysis, which simulates the opening of a pressure relief valve using 6 DoF body motion.

 The complete internal flow domain was meshed using the ‘Snappy-Hex-Mesh’ on the SimScale platform.
 The resulting mesh (flow domain only) consists of approximately 0.4 million cells and is shown in the figure below.

 The fluid was taken as water at standard conditions.
 A fixed inlet velocity of 8m/s was taken with a reference pressure of value 0 at the outlet.
 The restraining spring had a rest length of 0.41 m and a stiffness coefficient of 20000 N/m.
 Based on the construction and symmetry condition, constraints were applied for the rotations and lateral motions.
-The job was run on 4 compute cores and took around 16 hours to complete.
+The job was run on 4 core computers and took around 16 hours to complete.

 The results below (processed on ParaView) show the transient changes in pressure and flow velocities and the motion of the valve based on the fluid forces.
 This study shows potential to improve and optimize the valve design and study the real time valve motion.

 The figures also show how the pressure distribution changes and a 3D visualization of the streamlines.
 Shown below is the velocity field at 2 different time instances.

 In the plot below, the displacement of the valve over time can be investigated:

-The geometry for this project is courtesy of GrabCAD user Johann Oberhumer.
+1. The geometry for this project is courtesy of GrabCAD user Johann Oberhumer.